neerajmayur19/CNS_Project_1/README.md

 - Install Python requirements `pip install -r requirements.txt`
 - Start the server for development `python3 main.py`
 - Or the Site deployed using Python anywhere .
 The URL: NeerajMayur.pythonanywhere.com
+- If the URL is shown as not secure, use Google or Edge.